AISaturdaysLagos/Cohort8-Maathai/README.md

 The Random Forest classifier served as the base model for recursive feature elimination to select the best features for our target variable.
 Subsequently, K-fold validation was introduced to assess various models, and Random Forest emerged as the standout performer with an impressive accuracy of 95% and a low error rate of 0.007766

 ## Data Cleaning and Processing
-In cleaning  encododing  the uncategorical to Neumerical data using the  following methods  ;
+In cleaning  encododing  the uncategorical to Numerical data using the  following methods  ;
 Handling Outliers: which contained ordinal and label ecncoder